 The Pantone color of the year announcement is often a greatly anticipated event each year.
 The new color sets the tone and defines each year.
 Pantone recently released their color of the year for 2018: Ultra Violet.
 This color is mystical and alluring, yet calm and reflective at the same time.
 Purple is considered to be the color of royals, and this can speak volumes when creating packaging with this trending color.

 According to Pantone, as packaging design becomes more sophisticated, Ultra Violet offers complexity and nuance that appeals to our desire for originality in all that we touch.
 Similarly, in graphic design, Ultra Violet resonates with this dynamic medium through its multi-dimensional feeling.
 Shades of Ultra Violet are increasingly used in packaging and graphic design by forward-looking brands in the CPG, luxury, and beauty worlds as well as by personalities and artists seeking to stand out.

 Along with increased online shopping, younger consumers are increasingly shopping the store perimeter, but the use of contemporary packing formats will help to renavigate them.
 Mintel states that the use of transparent materials, contemporary design, recyclability, or unique shapes can help draw in younger consumers to the store center, making it as appealing as the burgeoning perimeter to younger consumers.

 Fort Dearborn Company has a variety of labeling and packaging solutions to help your brand take advantage of these trends.
-Whether you need innovative enhancements to grab consumer attention or the latest in sustainable packaging, convenience or integrate interactive functionality, reach out to us today to get started.
+Whether you need innovative enhancements to grab consumer attention or the latest in sustainable packaging, convenience, or integrate interactive functionality, contact us today to get started.